hamza4600/Advance_Design_Patterns/README.md

 * used in application where we need to change the behavior of an object based on its state

 # Strategy Pattern
+* allow to create a family of algorithms , encapsulate each one , and make them interchangeable , strategy lets the algorithm vary independently from clients that use it
+* used in application where we need to select an algorithm at runtime

+# Template Method Pattern
+* allow to create a template that can be used to create a set of instructions
+* provides an outline of a series of steps for an algorithm.
+Objects that implement these steps retain the original structure of the algorithm but have the option to redefine or adjust certain steps

+# Visitor Pattern
+*  allow to create a new operation without changing the classes of the elements on which it operates

+# MVC Pattern
+* is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
+This is done to separate internal representations of information from the ways information is presented to and accepted from the user.
+The MVC design pattern decouples these major components allowing for efficient code reuse and parallel development.